arjunrao87/arjunrao.co-v4/src/essays/2022-01-15/feature-adoption.md

 # Tracking Feature adoption

 As an Engineering Manager, one of the things that I look for is how the features we shipped are performing i.e. are they working the way we initially expected or not.
 These are broadly referred to as Feature Adoption Metrics.
-There are a lot of ways to skin the cat on this one, and one of the PMs, [Shreyas Doshi](https://twitter.com/shreyas), had this to say about adoption metrics 👇🏽
+There are a lot of ways to skin the cat on this one, and one of the PMs I follow on Twitter, [Shreyas Doshi](https://twitter.com/shreyas), had this to say about adoption metrics 👇🏽

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">3/<br>Adoption metrics<br><br>Key question:<br>Is the product (along with its key features) being used as much as we’d hope and in the ways that we’d like?<br><br>Examples:<br>active users, dau:mau, N of M day usage, strategic feature adoption trends, free-to-paid conversions,...</p>&mdash; Shreyas Doshi (@shreyas) <a href="https://twitter.com/shreyas/status/1304628724587929600?ref_src=twsrc%5Etfw">September 12, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>